Hierarchical Bayesian Models to Mitigate Systematic Disparities in Prediction with Proxy Outcomes: Stylized example: Criminal behavior and arrests

 \subsection{Bayesian measurement model}

 Here we propose to use the leakage model for regression introduced in Section \ref{Sec:leakageModel}, which improves on both the simple and complex estimators of Section \ref{sec:example}.
 In this stylized example, the data-generating process is known (see Figure \ref{Fig:SEM}) and corresponds to the model structure of our measurement model; compare Equations (\ref{Eq:leakage}) and (\ref{Eq:SEM}).
 Making an informed decision about the model structure is the first step when using a measurement model.
 The second step is the choice of priors.
-While for most parameters weak priors are sufficient, for the non-identifiable parameters strong priors are necessary.\footnote{We assume $\sigma_u$ is known.}
+While for some parameters weak priors are sufficient, the model is only partially identified \citep{Gustafson_2015} necessitating strong priors on the non-identified part of the model (see Appendix \ref{App:DetParamsStrongPri}).\footnote{We assume $\sigma_u$ is known.}

 The strong priors are informed by our knowledge of the data-generating process.
-Section \ref{Sec:Miss} investigates the impact of misspecification of the non identifiable parameters.
+In general, when prior knowledge is limited, the non-identified parameters of the model should be treated as sensitivity parameters in a sensitivity analysis.
+Section \ref{Sec:Miss} performs such a sensitivity analysis and investigates the impact of misspecification of the nonidentifiable parameters.

 Here we have implicitly switched from a prediction setting, in which we are only interested in $\mathbb{E}(u_1|y_0,X)$, to an inference setting where we are modeling the joint distribution $P(u_0,u_1,y_0,y_1)$.
 If we require predictions on a set of new variables for which only the features are observed, we can do so by incorporating the unobserved outcomes as missing variables.